reactjstampabay/RehackedNative/README.md

 ### Instructions

 1. Edit `{project_root}/index.ios.js`
-1. Replace the contents with the following:
+1. Replace the contents with the below code, then open the simulator, and press `⌘ + R` to reload
 ```javascript
 import React from 'react';
 import {NavigatorIOS, AppRegistry} from 'react-native';